kryswisnaskas/Head-Start-TTADP/README.md

 Running Tests
 -------------

 Run `yarn docker:deps` to install dependencies.
-Run `yarn docker:test` to run all tests
+Run `yarn docker:test` to run all tests for the frontend and backend.

 Other Commands
 --------------